liliana-ilut/liliana-ilut/README.md

 ---

 ### :woman_technologist: About Me :woman_technologist:
+ * :eyes: I am an aspiring Data Scientist.
+ * :lab_coat: I have a background in healthcare (cancer research) and started transitioning to Data Science in 2020.
+ * 📉 I like to find the story within data.

 ---

 ### 📚 Courses and Certifications  📚
+ * Data Science and Visualization Bootcamp - Northwestern University
+ * The Complete SQL Bootcamp: Go from Zero to Hero - Udemy
+ * 100 Days of Code: The complete Python Bootcamp- Udemy (in progress)

 ---

 ### :hammer_and_wrench: Languages and Tools :hammer_and_wrench: